Snaacky/thewiki/docs/tutorials/mpv.md

 ## Config Overview

 By default, mpv's config can be found under `%APPDATA%/mpv/`.
-However, a folder named `portable_config` next to where `mpv.exe` is stored can override this location.
+However, a folder named `portable_config` next to where `mpv.exe` is stored can override this location as the root folder.

-+++ Default
++++ Default Root

 ```properties
 .